cyberrangecz/frontend-user-and-group-agenda/README.md

 To use the user and group management in your Angular application follow these steps:

-1. Run `npm install @cyberrangecz-platform/user-and-group-agenda`
+1. Run `npm install @crczp/user-and-group-agenda`
 1. Install all peer dependencies
 1. Create config class extending `UserAndGroupAgendaConfig` from the library.
 Config contains following options:
     + defaultPaginationSize
 1. Import specific modules containing components (for example `UserComponentsModule`) and provide config through `.forRoot()` method.
 1. If you do not override the services, you will also need to provide API service.
-See [@cyberrangecz-platform/user-and-group-api library](LINK-HERE).
+See [@crczp/user-and-group-api library](https://github.com/cyberrangecz/frontend-user-and-group-api).
 1. You need to provide implementation of abstract services `ClientErrorHandlerService` and `ClientNotificationService` for error handling and notification displaying.
 1. Optionally, you can override `UserAndGroupNavigator` service to provide custom navigation if you do not want to use default routes.
 1. Optionally, cou can override and provide own implementation of services